-If you cannot pay your medical costs, some medical providers will file a medical lien.
+Some medical providers will file a medical lien if you cannot pay your medical costs.
 A lien is something that guarantees a provider will receive payment for their services.

-A medical lien ensures that you’ll pay your doctor from your personal injury settlement or award.
+A medical lien ensures you’ll pay your doctor for your personal injury settlement or award.
 Your pending settlement provides a guarantee of repayment.
-Unlike an LOP, the medical provider must file a lien with the county.
+Unlike a LOP, the medical provider must file a lien with the county.

-Your lawyer will check for any liens after you win a settlement.
+Your personal injury attorney will check for any liens after you win a settlement.
 If you don’t end up winning your case, the lien can be risky.
 Your attorney might try to arrange a payment plan with the provider or reduce your total debt.

 Click to contact the Silver Dollar Financial Team today or Call +1(844)871-0628